-Mary Heneberry is in her third year as an assistant women's lacrosse coach at Washington and Lee.
+Mary Heneberry will be in her fourth year as an assistant women's lacrosse coach at Washington and Lee.
 In her first season, the Generals recovered from a 2-5 start in a rebuilding season to post a 10-10 overall record and claim the ODAC title.
 Along the way, W&L knocked off the tournament's top two seeds on the road to advance to the NCAA Tournament.

 In 2014, Heneberry helped lead the Generals to their fifth-consecutive ODAC title and a berth to the NCAA second round.
 W&L took down Denison at home, 13-5, but fell to TCNJ, 13-7, in the regional round.
 The Blue and White finished the season with a 17-3 overall mark, which tied the program's record for wins in a season, and a perfect 10-0 in conference play for the fourth time in the past five seasons.